Hearts and minds: Next generation changes to CatholicCulture.org

 The subtitle “Whole Catholicism” may seem odd, but the conditions for the propagation of Catholic teaching and the renewal of the Church have changed dramatically since Trinity Communications was launched in 1985.
 At that time—and during the twenty years preceding—the most important focus for the defense of the faith in the West was on the task of convincing Catholics that what they were hearing in their parishes, dioceses and universities was not faithful to the teachings of the Magisterium as exercised by the pope in Rome.
 Again and again, it was necessary to explain that what Bishop X or Father Y or Sister Z was teaching (or permitting to be taught) was in blatant contradiction to what the Magisterium officially taught.

-In other words, the focus was on refuting what was being said all around us by using sound arguments based on what “the Church” actually taught, as still upheld in Rome.
+Essentially, the focus was on refuting what was being said all around us by using sound arguments based on what “the Church” actually taught, as still upheld in Rome.
 A certain degree of “Catholic background” was (perhaps erroneously) presupposed.
 I did notice early on (while at Christendom College in the late 1970s and early 1980s) that it was not sufficient to emphasize a doctrinally-correct Catholicism in a vacuum.
 No, it was important to form a community in which the faith was lived and experienced—an essentially Catholic culture through which, despite our sins, we find that sound doctrine, morality and charity flow as naturally as breathing.